dustming/basinmaker/examples/wathershed_delineation_merit_90m_dem/README.md

       is the dem within the project extent, located in working folder
 * \<mask\>
       is the a mask to represent project extent, located in working folder

-## delineate watershed without considering lakes
+## Delineate watershed without considering lakes
-After obtain the project extent.
+After obtain dem within the project extent. basinmaker will first generate a watershed delineation without considering lakes.

-In this example, the project spatial extent will be defined using a wathershed outlet coordinates and a MERIT 90m DEM.
+### parameters

-* \<define_project_extent_method\>
+* \<acc_thresold\>
-      is the function that can be used to define project extent
+      is the flow accumulation threshold, the density of the generated river network and the size of the catchment will be decreasing with increasing of this parameter
 * \<mode\>
-      is a parameter indicate which method will be used to define project extent.
-In this case, "using_outlet_pt" is used.
+      is a parameter indicate which method will be used to delineate watershed without considering lakes.
+In this example dem is used, with "usingdem".
-* \<path_dem_in\>
-      is a full path to the DEM dataset.
-* \<outlet_pt\>
-      is the coordinates of the watershed outlet point in [lon,lat]
-* \<buffer_distance\>
+* \<max_memroy\>
-      is the parameter that used to buffer the extent defined by \<outlet_pt\>
+      It is the maximum memory allow to be used by basinmaker
+* \<gis_platform\>
+      It is the parameter indicate which gis platform is used.
+For now only "qgis" is supported

 ```
 #############################################